nagasudhirpulla/taming_python/blog/skills/sftp_multiple_users.md

 Go through the above skills if necessary for reference or revision
 <hr/>

-* In this post we will try to setup logging in a windows OpenSSH based SFTP server
+* In this post we will try to setup windows OpenSSH based SFTP server with multiple users and read-only option

 * Logging can be controlled using the `sshd_config` file located in the `C:\ProgramData\ssh` folder